dbrethauer/BadGradWiki/wiki/source/grad_life/voting.rst

 ^^^^^^^^
 Federal
 ^^^^^^^^

 The UC Berkeley campus area is represented by `US House Representative Lateefah Simon <https://simon.house.gov/>`__

+If you do not live near campus, you can find your federal representatives using `this website <https://www.congress.gov/members/find-your-member>`__

    This page is a work in progress.
 Content is coming soon — if you have knowledge to share, see :ref:`contributing` to get involved!